Hillary Casavant

 While studying for her master’s degree at Stanford University, Alice Hoffman was approached by Ted Solotaroff, founder of American Review literary journal, and she quickly learned two cardinal rules of publication: Write often and write fast.

-“Anyone who keeps the ability to see beauty never grows old.” —Franz Kafka Imagine a character who has never grown old.
-What has he seen … Read More “Tale as old as time”
+Add to Favorites“Anyone who keeps the ability to see beauty never grows old.” —Franz Kafka Imagine a character who has never grown old.
+What has … Read More “Tale as old as time”

 “It’s really not the writing that takes me a long time; it’s the ideation, and the underlying architecture that has to feel solid before I can even start cloaking it in words.”

-Use this line at the beginning, end, or somewhere in the middle of a story.
+Add to Favorites Use this line at the beginning, end, or somewhere in the middle of a story.
 Who needs help?
-What do they need?
-Why do they … Read More ““Do you need help?””
+What do they need? … Read More ““Do you need help?””

-What does a sunset taste like?
+Add to Favorites What does a sunset taste like?
 How about a conversation between former lovers?
-Is longing like dried cherries, desire a slice of chocolate torte?
-Make … Read More “Tickle the taste buds”
+Is longing like dried cherries, desire a slice of … Read More “Tickle the taste buds”

-Write the scene of your first heartbreak from a third-person point of view.
-Pretend you’re a bystander and capture the environment, the dialogue, the facial … Read More “Heartbreak Hotel”
+Add to Favorites Write the scene of your first heartbreak from a third-person point of view.
+Pretend you’re a bystander and capture the environment, the … Read More “Heartbreak Hotel”

 Your smart phone just got smarter.